Improx/ModifiedValues/README.md

 Debug.Log(Speed); //Will print 12
 ```
 With many buffs, doing this manually would get extremely convoluted.
 One of the main conveniences of this library is that the buffs don't have to know about each other.
 For each modifier, you just define how it modifies the value, and then you can attach and detach these modifiers independently, while keeping the final value always correct.
 You also don't need to worry about the temporal order in which you apply modifiers.
-The ordering, layers and priorities of modifiers are defined in optional parameters (explained further down)
+The ordering, layers and priorities of modifiers are defined in optional parameters (explained further down).

 This library provides the following wrapper types with lots of ready functionality, and you can easily create more: